 In February 2018 Skelia reached out to Brightvision with a wish to expand their presence on the Nordic market.
 The goal was to increase their brand awareness and ROI by attracting new leads.

 Skelia is a global company providing software development, engineering and outsourcing services.
 Their goal is to find the right people for the job by building cross-border teams and test business solutions with top talent of Eastern Europe.
 Skelia operates through a global network of offices in Luxembourg, the United Kingdom, the Netherlands, Ukraine, Poland, and the United States.

 In order to build awareness and increase ROI by attracting new leads, Skelia and Brightvision decided to set up a long-term telemarketing campaign focusing on the market in Sweden, Finland, and Norway.
-We decided early on to venture and set the stake on booking 4 appointments per month in each country.
+We decided early on to set the stake on booking 4 appointments per month in each country.

 To reach the goals and fill the pipeline with qualified leads, we needed to first define a structured outbound sales process, including a winning sales pitch.
 By letting two of our skilled BDRs devote 8 hours per week on the campaign, we instantly built a profound understanding of both the challenges, the targeted market and what needed to be done in order to succeed.